webpack/webpack.js.org/src/content/guides/author-libraries.md

 For widespread use of the library, we would like it to be compatible in different environments, i.e. CommonJS, AMD, Node.js and as a global variable.

-To make your library available for reuse, add `library` property inside `output` in webpack configuration.
+To make your library available for reuse, add the `library` property inside `output` in the webpack configuration.

 __webpack.config.js__